ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 ## Produce Simulated Data to a Kafka Topic

 I have taken part the following guide from [Confluent's documentation](https://developer.confluent.io/get-started/python/#configuration).
+To produce data to our Kafka cluster, we need a configuration file.
 In the VM, copy and paste the following configuration data into a file named `getting_started.ini`, substituting the API key and secret that you just created for the `sasl.username` and `sasl.password` values, respectively.

 ```yaml
 [default]